craftercms/docs/source/system-administrators/activities/clustering.rst

 Studio Clustering |enterpriseOnly|
 ==================================

-Crafter Studio can be clustered for high-availability by having two Crafter Studio instances act like a single Crafter Studio to the end users.
-This requires the help of a Crafter Studio Arbiter.
+Crafter Studio can be clustered for high-availability.
+Two Crafter Studio instances are clustered as primary and secondary along with a Crafter Studio Arbiter to act as arbitraror.

 .. image:: /_static/images/system-admin/studio-autoclustering.png
    :alt: Crafter CMS Auto-clustering of Studio Enterprise